Magnolia Elevated Tank Rehabilitation and Improvements

 - Partial and full road closures with signage for traffic control

-- The tank will be temporarily wrapped in plastic for weather proofing for the majority of construction
+- Tank will be temporarily wrapped in plastic for weather proofing during construction